-Group leader: Dr Marcin Kuźniak
+Group leader: Prof. Marcin Kuźniak

 The group primarily works on searches for new physics with liquid argon detectors (within the Global Argon Dark Matter Collaboration), through optimization and development of light collection and Silicon Photo Multiplier (SiPM) photo-detection systems.
 It also explores medical and other applications of SiPMs.